Garlic & Herb Vegan Dinner Rolls (Plush & Fluffy!)

 However, we can (and always do!) make enriched doughs naturally vegan.
 How?
 By swapping in our favorite dairy free milks, vegan butter, and the occasional applesauce or dairy free yogurt or even flax egg replacement.

-Overview: how to make garlic & herb vegan dinner rolls:
+Overview: how to make vegan garlic dinner rolls:

 The full instructions for this dinner roll recipe is found down below in the recipe card.
 However, let’s go over a brief overview!